Visa policy of Thailand: Non-ordinary passports

-Visa exemption agreements were signed with Lithuania in June 2024 and Kyrgyzstan in September 2024 and they are yet to be ratified.

 Visa-free transit

-Passengers transiting through Suvarnabhumi Airport for less than 12 hours do not require a visa, unless they are travelling on Angkor Air, Beijing Capital Airlines, Cebu Pacific, Eastar Jet, Golden Myanmar Airlines, IndiGo, Intira Airlines, Jeju Air, Jet Asia Airways, Jetstar Asia Airways, Jetstar Pacific, Jin Air, Juneyao Airlines, Lao Central Airlines, Tigerair Mandala, Norwegian Air, Orient Thai Airlines, Regent Airways, Shandong Airlines, Sichuan Airlines, South East Asian Airlines, SpiceJet, Spring Airlines, T'way Airlines, Thai Smile, Tigerair or VietJet Air.
+Passengers transiting through Suvarnabhumi Airport for less than 12 hours do not require a visa, unless they are travelling on Air Cambodia, Beijing Capital Airlines, Cebu Pacific, Eastar Jet, IndiGo, Jeju Air, Pacific Airlines, Jin Air, Juneyao Air, Scoot, Shandong Airlines, Sichuan Airlines, SpiceJet, Spring Airlines, Trinity Airways or VietJet Air.

 Those transiting through Don Mueang International Airport for less than 12 hours do not require a visa only when travelling on Thai AirAsia or Thai AirAsia X.

 Citizens of Pakistan are required to obtain a visa when transiting through Thailand at all times.